Goal-Oriented Real-Time Bayesian Inference for Linear Autonomous Dynamical Systems With Application to Digital Twins for Tsunami Early Warning: Tsunami Inverse Model

 \section{Tsunami Inverse Model}

 The Bayesian framework for real-time inference and prediction presented in this paper is applicable to a variety of application problems that are governed by PDE operators with underlying autonomous structure.
 Some examples will be given in the concluding remarks.
 However, rather than introducing this framework abstractly, we believe it is more descriptive to the reader to follow the presentation along with a concrete application problem in mind.
-For this reason, we introduce our motivating application in this section before discussing the framework step-by-step in the succeeding section, where this application will serve as an example both in the description of the framework and in giving concrete estimates of the memory and computational complexities involved in realizing it for a large-scale application (even if those estimates may differ considerably for other application problems).
+For this reason, we introduce our motivating application in this section before discussing the framework step-by-step in the subsequent section, where this application will serve as an example both in the description of the framework and in giving concrete estimates of the memory and computational complexities involved in realizing it for a large-scale application (even if those estimates may differ considerably for other application problems).

-\paragraph{Acoustic-gravity wave equations.} The tsunami dynamics are modeled by the linear acoustic-gravity wave equations that couple the propagation of ocean acoustic waves with the surface gravity wave.
+\paragraph{Acoustic--gravity wave equations} The tsunami dynamics are modeled by the linear acoustic--gravity wave equations that couple the propagation of ocean acoustic waves with the surface gravity wave.
 This PDE model is derived by linearization of the conservation of mass and momentum around hydrostatic pressure in the compressible ocean, and the coupling to the surface gravity wave comes from a modified free surface boundary condition at the sea surface~\cite{lotto2015tsunami}.
-The model assumes that the surface gravity wave height is much smaller than the ocean depth, so the model may only be a good approximation in the deep ocean sufficiently far away from the coastline.
+The model assumes that the surface gravity wave height is much smaller than the ocean depth, so the model may be a good approximation in the ocean only sufficiently far from the coastline.
 We refer to \cite{lotto2015tsunami} and references therein for details on the model derivation.